wordle

 Expert Users: filter_words()

-R6 class is just a stateful wrapper around a core function
+The Wordle R6 class is just a stateful wrapper around a core function

-called filter_words()
+called filter_words().

 In general you wouldn’t need to call this function for solving a Wordle puzzle but it might come in handy for other word puzzles.